-Market for UCCaaS products and solutions
+Market for UCCaaS products and solutions Competitive situation

-Competitive situation

 The market for unified communications and collaboration has major providers such as Microsoft, Google, Zoom, Slack, GoTo or Cisco.
-NFON feels that its market position is more in the field of integrated as well as voice-centric communications and not in direct competition with these companies.
-29 Microsoft Teams plays a particular role in the collaboration solutions.
+NFON feels that its market position is more in the field of integrated as well as voice-centric communications and not in direct competition with these companies.29 Microsoft Teams plays a particular role in the collaboration solutions.
 Due to the very strong growth and dominance of Microsoft Office solutions in the B2B environment, Teams has already enjoyed strong market penetration in the last 24 months.
-The performance of the product and the market suggest that Microsoft Teams will play a leading role here.
-30 Providers like NFON, however, are able to participate at least partially in this development with superior offerings in certain segments, especially telephony and integration into business processes.
+The performance of the product and the market suggest that Microsoft Teams will play a leading role here.30 Providers like NFON, however, are able to participate at least partially in this development with superior offerings in certain segments, especially telephony and integration into business processes.

 There is no standard definition of the market for UCCaaS solutions.
 Exact and clear-cut modelling of the addressable market is therefore impossible.
-When estimating the market potential, NFON assumes that users of Microsoft Teams' collaboration functions can be counted directly towards the addressable market for NFON.
-To notrast, the enablement of the solution in the telephony sector is part of the cloud PBX market potential.
-The remaining addressable segment for NFON outside of cloud PBX has a market volume of EUR 4.8 billion with average annual growth (2022-2026) of 7%.
-To a solution in the definition of the solution in the telephony sector is part of the cloud PBX market potential.
+When estimating the market potential, NFON assumes that users of Microsoft Teams' collaboration functions can be counted directly towards the addressable market for NFON.31 In contrast, the enablement of the solution in the telephony sector is part of the cloud PBX market potential.
+The remaining addressable segment for NFON outside of cloud PBX has a market volume of EUR 4.8 billion with average annual growth (2022-2026) of 7%.32